Eclipse-IoT/eclipsecon-2022-hackathon/example-apps/README.md

-# Example application
+# Example applications

-This repository contains simple java apps that subscribe to the various endpoints and display the events to the console.
-It's designed to be dead simple, so you can look around and grab the building blocks to get going with your own ideas !
+This repository contains simple java apps that subscribe to the various endpoints and consume the data provided by the sensors.
+It's designed to be simple, so you can look around and grab the building blocks to get going with your own ideas !

+- [websocket-client](websocket-client) is the simplest app, it subscribes to all events coming through the hackathon devices and log them on the console.
+- [console](console) allows you to claim the device that you were handed out.
+It uses MQTT to stream the data coming from the claimed device.
+- The [dashboard](dashboard) aggregates the data coming from all the devices, using websocket.
+It then disaply a live dashboard.

-## Consuming sensor data
+# Consuming sensor data

 There are a few different way an application can obtain the data from a sensor:
     - subscribe to the event stream through the integration endpoints (MQTT or WebSocket)